2022's best Apple deals deliver serious savings across the whole Apple range, from iPhones and iPads, to AirPods, Apple TVs, HomePods and more.

-Apple's flagship 2019 phone, the iPhone 11 Pro (£1049, AU$1749), is still an absolute belter.
-Admittedly, the Pro's biggest upgrade is to the camera, which is now a three-lens affair that will reward dedicated shutter-bugs with professional-grade snaps, but us content consumers also get an even better OLED screen than before and surprisingly significantly upgraded sound quality are good reasons to buy.
+Apple's flagship 2019 phone, the iPhone 11 Pro (£1049, AU$1749), is still a great buy.
+Admittedly, the Pro's biggest upgrade is to the camera, which is now a three-lens affair that will reward dedicated shutter-bugs with professional-grade snaps, but the improved OLED screen and upgraded sound quality are good reasons to buy.

-True to form, the iPhone 11 Pro Max (£1149, AU$1899) is simply a bigger version of the standard iPhone 11 Pro above.
-The OLED screen goes from 5.8in to 6.5in and the battery life is extended a bit, but otherwise this is the same, excellent phone.
+The iPhone 11 Pro Max (£1149, AU$1899) is simply a bigger version of the standard iPhone 11 Pro above.
+The OLED screen goes from 5.8in to 6.5in and the battery life is extended a bit.

 Best Apple iPhone XR and iPhone XS deals

 The iPhone 11's predecessor - a What Hi-Fi?
 Awards 2018 winner - might not be the latest and greatest phone, but it remains a solid buy thanks to a crisp, vibrant screen and clear sound.
 The XS originally hit the shelves at £999 (AU$1629) but you'll find it available much cheaper below.

 Like the sound of the XS but want a bigger screen?
 The 2018-released iPhone XS Max is for you.
 Apple no longer sells this model so you'll find the XS, which hit the shelves at £1099 (AU$1799), is available at a hefty discount.